Daily Examen

 God’s Presence in the Examen

 God is present in the Daily Examen because the heart of the examen is the invitation we extend to God.
-We must long to both see Gods presence in our life, and too, long for refinement into who God knows and hopes for us to become.
+We must long to both see Gods presence in our life, and to long for refinement into who God knows and hopes for us to become.

 Deeper Dive into the Practice